-The following procedures and criteria provide a structure for appointing, evaluating, promoting and awarding tenure to faculty members in the USCSOM Greenville who occupy tenured or tenure-track positions.
+The following procedures and criteria provide a structure for appointing, evaluating, and promoting faculty members in the USCSOM Greenville who occupy non-tenure track positions.
 Evaluation of performance should be based on both quantitative and qualitative estimates of activities relevant to the candidate's work.